nolanhergert/EasyLED/src/README.md

 v1.0
   * Double check on older Android, iPhone and a Windows device emulator?
 Maybe old IE and safari as well.
 I think it *should* work, but maybe iterators won't work.
   * Talk with various advisors as whether it's wise to work on it to full product or not.
+  * Incorporate more patterns from WLED (some are below).
+Be able to adjust:
+    * Speed (but in a smooth way, not decreasing update rate)
+    * Colormap / colors
+    * Density of colormap/pattern (zoom in / out)
+    * Super awesome would be picking multiple patterns in sequence and then pick a transition between them.
+But that's when it's a full time job.

 Somehow wled.me works on android?